-Section 366A of the Education (General Provisions) Act 2006 states that if a staff member becomes aware, or reasonably suspects in the course of their employment at the school, that any of the following is likely to be sexually abused by another person:
+Section 366A of the Education (General Provisions) Act 2006 states that if a staff member reasonably suspects in the course of their employment at the school, that any of the following is likely to be sexually abused by another person:

-- a) a student under 18 years attending the school; - b) a pre-preparatory aged child registered in a pre-preparatory learning program at the school: - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school - ii. is not enrolled in the preparatory year at the school then the staff member must give a written report about the suspicion to the principal or to a director of the school's governing body immediately.
+- a) a student under 18 years attending the school; - b) a kindergarten aged child registered in a kindergarten learning program at the school; - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school; and - ii. is not enrolled in the preparatory year at the school then the staff member must give a written report about the suspicion to the Principal or to a director of the school's governing body immediately.

-The school's principal or the director must immediately give a copy of the report to a police officer.
+The school's Principal or the director must immediately give a copy of the report to a police officer.